chetti-rakshitha21/lab1/README.md

-this is the repository where we are connecting to local git in linux terminal
+this is the repository where we are connecting github to local git in linux terminal